Joint Species Distribution Modeling of Percentage Cover Data with Exclusive Competition for Space

 \section{Introduction}

-Community ecology has seen a fast and significant development of statistical methods for joint species distribution modeling in recent years \citep{warton,Ovaskainen+Abrego:2020,Nordberg2019,Vanhatalo2020}.
-Species distribution models are statistical models that describe the variation in the occurrence and abundance of a species in space and time as well as the abiotic driving factors that affect that variability \citep{Gelfand2006}.
-Joint species distribution models additionally describe species-to-species interactions through interspecific correlations between species responses to environment and random factors \citep{Ovaskainen+Abrego:2020,Vanhatalo2020}.
-However, the state-of-the-art joint species distribution models lack realistic description for mutual exclusion -- a process that can arise, for example, from interspecific competition for space or priority effects where a species arriving first excludes the later arriving species.
+Community ecology has seen fast and significant development of statistical methods for joint species distribution modeling in recent years \citep{Warton:2015,Ovaskainen+Abrego:2020,Nordberg2019,Vanhatalo2020}.
+Species distribution models (SDMs) are statistical models that describe and predict the variation in the occurrence and abundance of species in space and time \citep{Gelfand2006}.
+Joint species distribution models (JSDMs) are their extensions to modeling multivariate species communities \citep{Ovaskainen+Abrego:2020,Vanhatalo2020}.
+These models are used in a wide variety of applications, ranging from applied use, such as natural resources management and conservation planning \citep{Kallasvuo_etal:2017,guisan:2013}, to scientific inference, such as studying species' responses to environmental filtering \citep{clark:2016,Kottaetal:2019} and interspecific relationships \citep{Tikhonov_etal:2017}.
+(J)SDMs are routinely used also for prediction.
+The most common type of prediction is species distribution mapping where predictions from (J)SDMs are turned into thematic maps showing either the occurrence probability or abundance of species over a region of interest \citep{Gelfand2006,Elith2009,Makinen2018}.
+Other common predictive applications of (J)SDMs are biomass estimation over spatiotemporal domains \citep{Kallasvuo_etal:2017} and predictions concerning biodiversity at unobserved locations \citep{clark:2016}.